RossNordby/scratchpad/SolverPrototype/Documentation/QuestionsAndAnswers.md

 At the moment, BEPUphysics v2 does not support fixed point math out of the box, and it would be a pretty enormous undertaking to port it all over without destroying performance.

 I may look into conditionally compiled alternative scalar types in the future.
 I can't guarantee when or if I'll get around to it, though; don't wait for me!

+##### 5. I updated to the latest version of the physics library and simulations are producing different results than before, even though I set the Simulation.Deterministic property to true!
+What do?

+Different versions of the library are not guaranteed to produce identical simulation results.
+Guaranteeing cross-version determinism would constrain development to an unacceptable degree.

+If you need determinism of results over long periods (for example, storing game replays for later viewing), it's typically easiest to just fall back to something like storing keyframed animation.
+You can still use the simulation to help fill out details if you'd like- similar to a networked game receiving sparse updates from a server and filling in the details with extrapolated local simulation.
+There just has to be a way to correct for the gradual drift.

+Such a drift correcting mechanism also compensates for the differences between processor architectures, so you'd gain the ability to share the replay across different hardware as a bonus.